D3XX3R/starred/README.md

 - [hydralauncher/hydra](https://github.com/hydralauncher/hydra) – Hydra Launcher is an open-source gaming platform created to be the single tool that you need
 - [iam4x/bobarr](https://github.com/iam4x/bobarr) – 🍿 The all-in-one alternative for Sonarr, Radarr, Jackett... with a VPN and running in docker
 - [ido-pluto/my-folder-online](https://github.com/ido-pluto/my-folder-online) – WebApp to share files peer-to-peer
-- [iffypixy/faceitperf](https://github.com/iffypixy/faceitperf) – An easy-to-use performance tracker for FACEIT CS2 players.
+- [iffypixy/faceitperf](https://github.com/iffypixy/faceitperf) – A performance tracker for Counter-Strike players.
 - [immich-app/immich](https://github.com/immich-app/immich) – High performance self-hosted photo and video management solution.
 - [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) – Invoke is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The solution offers an industry leading WebUI, and serves as the foundation for multiple commercial products.
 - [iongion/container-desktop](https://github.com/iongion/container-desktop) – Podman desktop companion